 There are several factors that determine the spatial scale of a regional ocean forecasting system, including the region's size, bathymetry, and oceanographic characteristics, as well as the system's purpose.
-Operational systems currently have resolutions ranging from approximately 1 to 20 kilometers.
+Operational systems currently have resolutions

+60 ranging from approximately 1 to 20 kilometers.
 Usually larger regions don't need the same fine resolution as smaller regions, and so can cope with a coarser resolution.
-Shelf sea regional systems may require a finer spatial resolution compared to larger

-65 regions such as the North Atlantic basin.
+Shelf sea regional systems may require a finer spatial resolution compared to larger regions such as the North Atlantic basin.
 For example, in shelf areas, smaller grid cells of around 1 kilometer are necessary, whereas in the North Atlantic, larger grid cells of 10 kilometers or more are enough.
-For instance, shelf sea regional systems may require a finer resolution, with smaller grid cells around 1 kilometer, while a larger region such as the North Atlantic may need coarser resolution with larger grid cells around 10 kilometers or more.

-The resolution needed by a model grid for resolving the baroclinic eddy dynamics can be computed as function of the first 70 baroclinic Rossby radius of deformation, Rd.
+The resolution needed by a model grid for resolving the baroclinic eddy dynamics can be computed as function of the first

+- baroclinic Rossby radius of deformation, Rd.
 A well establish metric used for assessing this relationship, (Hallberg et al 2013) is: Rh=Rd $\sqrt{(\Delta x^2 + \Delta y^2)/2}$ where Rd is the first baroclinic Rossby radius of deformation and Δx and Δy is the horizontal grid spacing of the model.
 A model is defined eddy-resolving when Rh > 2, otherwise it is eddy permitting.

-The choice between a regional, global, or coastal oceanographic system will depend on a variety of factors, including the specific operational needs of the user, the oceanographic characteristics of the region of interest, and the computational

-75 resources and data availability.
+The choice between a regional, global, or coastal oceanographic system will depend on a variety of factors, including the specific operational needs of the user, the oceanographic characteristics of the region of interest, and the computational - 70 resources and data availability.
 Regional forecasting systems must be tailored to the specific processes characterizing their target areas.
 This requires selecting appropriate parameterizations and designing system components accordingly.
 In some cases, coupling additional components may be justified if the resulting improvement in forecast accuracy outweighs the associated computational costs.

 Design, components, and configurations of these systems can vary widely.
-Most of them use an ocean general circulation model such as NEMO (Madec et al., 2022), ROMS, or HYCOM, and data assimilation components based on the Kalman filter or variational methods.
+Most of them use an ocean general circulation

+- 75 model such as NEMO (Madec et al., 2022), ROMS, or HYCOM, and data assimilation components based on the Kalman filter or variational methods.
 Additionally, some systems include wave and biogeochemical model components.
 These model components can be standalone or coupled in various configurations.
 Most of them rely on atmospheric fields at the ocean/atmosphere boundaries because they are not coupled with an atmospheric model.
 Biogeochemical components are a standard feature in all the European systems of Copernicus Marine Service, but they are missing in most other systems.
-Some countries, such as India, are currently developing a biogeochemical component for future use.

-- Regional models are often nested into a global or another regional system, parent model, providing them with lateral boundary forcing.
+Some - 80 countries, such as India, are currently developing a biogeochemical component for future use.
+Regional models are often nested into a global or another regional system, parent model, providing them with lateral boundary forcing.
 Many systems, in turn, provide lateral boundaries and initialization fields to coastal systems.
 Most systems provide deterministic forecasts, although a few already have the ability to produce ensemble forecasts.
-There is a growing interest in developing systems that can produce ensemble forecasts. - 90 The forecast production is daily for most systems, although some run them twice per day.
+There is a growing interest in developing systems that can produce ensemble forecasts. - The forecast production is daily for most systems, although some run them twice per day.
 The forecast lead time is typically between 5 and 10 days (short-medium range) (WMO, 2021).
 The time resolution of their products varies from hours to days, with some fields delivered at a higher frequency of 15 minutes.